solarwinds/terraform-provider-swo/docs/resources/alert.md

 - `notification_actions` (Attributes Set) List of alert notifications that are sent when an alert triggers. (see [below for nested schema](#nestedatt--notification_actions))
 - `notifications` (List of String, Deprecated) A list of notifications that should be triggered for this alert.
 - `runbook_link` (String) A runbook is documentation of what steps to follow when something goes wrong.
+- `trigger_delay_seconds` (Number) Number of seconds during which the conditions must be continually met before an alert is triggered.
+Value must be between 60 to 86400 seconds, and value has to be divisible by 60.
 - `trigger_reset_actions` (Boolean) True if a notification should be sent when an active alert returns to normal.
 Default is false.
 Default is `false`.

 ### Read-Only